Treating Female Infertility in Overland Park, KS

 The uterus nurtures the fertilized ovum as it develops into a fetus and continues to do so until the baby is ready for birth.
 The most common uterine causes of infertility include:

 - Uterine Fibroids.
-Despite being mostly symptomless, these non-cancerous tumors can grow into the walls of the uterus and prevent a fertilized egg from attaching.
+Despite being mostly asymptomatic, these non-cancerous tumors can grow into the walls of the uterus and prevent a fertilized egg from attaching.

 - Endometriosis.
 The tissue that lines the uterus may begin to grow in other areas of the reproductive system.
 This condition often times results in ectopic pregnancies.